-- If you are planning to add realistic branches and other hanging items inside your cage for your ball python to hang around, then you will need enough vertical space.
+- If you plan to add realistic branches and other hanging items inside your cage for your ball python to hang around, you will need enough vertical space.

-- And this high all-glass terrarium variety from Exo Terra is the perfect one to choose from.
+- And this wide all-glass terrarium variety from Exo Terra is the perfect one to choose from.

 - It also has the patented front window ventilation and the raised bottom frame that allows the use and installation of a substrate heater.